Gilad8tan/judges-Cv-pipe-/README.md

-# python-scraping-and-EDA
+# judges CV pipeline for dataset creation
-examples of codes and results. mostly unedited notebooks created while working on tasks.
+examples of codes and results. unedited notebooks created while working on task.